-Loans to Affiliate
+Loan to Affiliate

-PE has promissory notes receivable from Sempra Energy.
-The notes bear interest based on short-term commercial paper rates, and are due on demand.
-The notes receivable were \$702 million and \$448 million at December 31, 2000 and 1999, respectively.
+SoCalGas has a promissory note receivable from Sempra Energy.
+The note bears interest based on short-term commercial paper rates, and is due on demand.
+The note receivable was \$233 million and \$101 million at December 31, 2000 and 1999, respectively.